gnodking7/WDAnepv/README.md

 $$\mathbf{T}^{c,c'}(\mathbf{P})=\mathcal{D}(\mathbf{u})\mathbf{K}\mathcal{D}(\mathbf{v})$$
 where $\mathcal{D}(\cdot)$ denotes a diagonal matrix with vector $\cdot$ as the diagonal.

-Such matrix balancing problem can be solved by Sinkhorn-Knopp (SK) algorithm[2] or its accelerated variant (Acc-SK) based on a vector-dependent nonlinear eigenvalue problem (NEPv)[3].
+Such matrix balancing problem can be solved by Sinkhorn-Knopp (SK) algorithm[5] or its accelerated variant (Acc-SK) based on a vector-dependent nonlinear eigenvalue problem (NEPv)[4].

 Instead of SK, WDA-nepv uses Acc-SK to compute the optimal transport matrices.
-In Example 1, we show that SK algorithm is subject to slow convergence or even non-convergence while Acc-SK converges is just a few iterations.
+In Example 1, we show that SK algorithm is subject to slow convergence or even non-convergence while Acc-SK converges accurately is just a few iterations.

 ### Other existing WDA algorithms

-1. WDA-gd[3] uses the steepest descent method from the manifold optimization package Manopt[33] to solve WDA.
+1. WDA-gd[2] uses the steepest descent method from the manifold optimization package Manopt to solve WDA.
 The optimal transport matrices are computed by SK algorithm and their derivatives by automatic differentiation.
 As such, there are two downsides of this approach:
 * The optimal transport matrices may be inaccurate, as illustrated in Example 1.
 * Computing the derivatives are quite expensive - the cost grows quadratically in number of data vectors and in the dimension size.

-2. WDA-eig[33] proposes a surrogate ratio-trace model
+2. WDA-eig[6] proposes a surrogate ratio-trace model
 $$\max_{\mathbf{P}^T\mathbf{P}=I_p}\mbox{Tr}\bigg((\mathbf{P}^T\mathbf{C}_b(\mathbf{P})\mathbf{P})(\mathbf{P}^T\mathbf{C}_w(\mathbf{P})\mathbf{P})^{-1} \bigg)$$
 to approximate WDA.
 Then, the following NEPv is further proposed as a solution of the surrogate model
 $$\mathbf{C}_b(\mathbf{P})\mathbf{P}=\mathbf{C}_w(\mathbf{P})\mathbf{P}\Lambda$$